 Mining Compliance & Enforcement

-Last updated on July 29, 2021
+Last updated on December 3, 2024

 The Province is committed to ensuring that B.C. remains a leader in mining regulation and oversight, while enhancing responsible resource development and strengthening First Nations involvement in the B.C.'s mining sector.

-All mining activities in B.C. are regulated under the Mines Act, the Health, Safety and Reclamation Code (the Code), and the conditions of any Permit issued for the mining activities, collectively known as the Regulatory Requirements.
+All mining activities in B.C. are regulated under the Mines Act, the Health, Safety and Reclamation Code (the Code), and the conditions of any permit issued for the mining activities, collectively known as the Regulatory Requirements.

 Compliance & Enforcement Approach

-Regulated parties (owners, agents, managers or permittees) are required to be aware of and maintain compliance with their Regulatory Requirements throughout the life of the mine.
+Regulated parties (owners, agents, managers or permittees) are required to be aware of and maintain compliance with their regulatory requirements throughout the life of the mine.
 Mines inspectors verify compliance through inspections (on-site and office-based document review).

 The Ministry’s Mining Compliance and Enforcement Policy (C&E Policy) provides fair, effective, and transparent oversight of mining activities.
 The C&E Policy sets out the tools available to inspectors when addressing incidents of non-compliance, and includes the Non-Compliance Decision Matrix, a risk-based tool designed to assist inspectors in assessing the actual or potential impact of the non-compliance as well as likelihood of achieving compliance in a given situation.

-Inspectors may coordinate compliance management activities with other provincial government agencies to ensure that operations are following their Regulatory Requirements.
+Inspectors may coordinate compliance management activities with other provincial government agencies to ensure that operations are following their regulatory requirements.
 Inspectors may also engage with Indigenous nations and communities related to mining operations within their traditional territories and treaty lands.

 Image depicting the compliance and enforcement framework